 In terms of the FSP, the participants are entitled to receive dividends paid and to vote in respect of the shares awarded.
 However, the forfeitable shares cannot be disposed of or otherwise encumbered and they are also subject to a risk of forfeiture until the delivery date.
-The shares vest in three equal tranches ending on 31 May 2015, 31 May 2016 and 31 May 2017 respectively.
+The shares vest in equal tranches after 3, 4 and 5 years.
 For the delivery conditions to be met the participants are required to remain employed by the group until the vesting date.
 There are no performance criteria in the vesting conditions.
 Employees terminating employment due to resignation or dismissal on grounds of misconduct, proven poor performance or proven dishonest or fraudulent conduct will be classified as bad leavers and will forfeit all unvested awards.